apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wanted Islamic State commander killed by U.S., Iraqi forces, officials say**
+**2024 Emmy Parties in Photos: Sandra Oh, Kaley Cuoco, Hiroyuki Sanada and More Celeb Pics**

-You can read more about it [here](https://www.cbsnews.com/news/islamic-state-commander-abu-ali-al-tunisi-killed-by-u-s-iraqi-forces/).
+You can read more about it [here](https://variety.com/gallery/emmy-parties-celeb-photos/).

 ## Requirements
 - Python 3.8